Traps 'n' Treasures: Development

 In July 1991, he realized that it would not be possible to finish the game within the time limit.
-Although he had already invested many hours in the graphic design, he decided to ask Orlando Petermann to do it.
-Petermann will gladly take care of it, but as he is an experienced designer and the task is not trivial, he has asked to be paid.
+Although he had already invested many hours in the graphic design, he decided to ask Orlando Petermann to do it, but as Petermann was an experienced designer and the task is not trivial, he was asked to be paid.
 Werner did not mind, even if it meant missing out on a significant part of the payment he was to receive from Starbyte Software.
 Ruedi Hugentobler, another friend of Werner's, was responsible for the level design and also composed the sound effects.
 Everything seemed to be going well in the process of creating the game, until December 13, 1991.
 On that day, Roman Werner received a letter from Starbyte Software giving him a final deadline of January 2, 1992 to finish his game, or they would sue for damages to the tune of 200,000 Deutsche Mark.
 Werner felt devastated at the time, but after several phone calls he managed to convince them that finishing the game was the best outcome for everyone.